 Maintaining and developing new affordable/attainable/workforce housing stock is one of the primary functions of the HOME grant funds.
 Tarrant County Community Development will foster relationships and work with non-profit and for-profit groups throughout the year to promote the development, construction, production and maintenance of affordable housing.
+Leveraging HUD funds with Low Income Housing Tax Credit (LIHTC) projects and other bond projects will help add affordable units under a longer affordability period.
 Tarrant County has funded multi-family rental projects along with the funding of single family detached housing activities scattered throughout the County's jurisdiction through our CHDO's.
 Those activities include homebuyer assistance and a program to build new or acquire, rehabilitate if necessary, and then resell or rent those units to qualified low income individuals or families.

-Through our homelessness prevention program utilizing ESG, approximately 25 families will be provided rental assistance to prevent homelessness.
-Home rehabilitation will serve at least 31 families using PY2022 funds and prior year's funding.
-HOME CHDO set aside will contribute at least 100 affordable rental units within the Tarrant County consortium cities.
-CoC Grant (formerly Supportive Housing Program) funds will provide rental assistance to at least 80 homeless persons (30 households) with CDBG public services partly providing case management for families to maintain housing affordability and be on the path to self-sufficiency.
+Through our homelessness prevention program utilizing ESG, approximately 30 families will be provided rental assistance to prevent homelessness.
+Home rehabilitation will serve at least 31 families using PY2023 funds and prior year's funding.
+HOME CHDO set aside will contribute at least 100 affordable rental units and/or SF homes within the Tarrant County consortium cities.
+CoC Grant funds will provide rental assistance to at least 80 homeless persons (30 households) with CDBG public services partly providing case management for families to maintain housing affordability and be on the path to self-sufficiency.

 One Year Goals for the Number of Households to be Supported

 Homeless 0

-Non-Homeless 156
+Non-Homeless 161

 Special-Needs 0

-Total 156
+Total 161